MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-templates.md

 # Use language generation templates in your bot

 Language generation (LG) templates make it easy for bot developers to send a variety of messages and media to users.
-This article shows you how to leverage LG templates to send simple text messages and cards, and to evaluate text input from users.
+This article shows you how to leverage LG templates to send simple text messages and cards, and how to evaluate text input from users.

 ## Prerequisites